terrawheat/ember-cli-keyboard-actions/README.md

   - Added ability to use a string as the action to have it resolve a function from the view.
+  - Added support for a-z and 0-9 as named keys.

 ## Importing